FazliMolaJan/The_Holy_Quran_App/README.md

 ## Article

-<a href="https://medium.com/@hamza.6.shakeel/journey-from-scratch-till-play-store-the-holy-quran-flutter-app-407a5370448a">The Journey From scratch til Play Store<a?
+<a href="https://medium.com/@hamza.6.shakeel/journey-from-scratch-till-play-store-the-holy-quran-flutter-app-407a5370448a">The Journey From scratch til Play Store</a>

 ## Play Store Link